naeunoh/SocialExclusionTask_fMRI/README.md

 * From command line with version of Python2.7 in path with PsychoPy and dependencies installed
 * `python Final_vbtg_TR2000.py`
 * Version set up for scanner environment that waits for start trigger from task.
 Check comments to alter for a scanner that sends trigger.
+* Can read names and images of players from external file

 ### Related Files & Folders
 images: images of 3 players throwing a ball